 It all boils down to your personal choice.

 For example, Neil Patel grew NeilPatel.com.
-Now his blog is popular than any of his other blogs.
+Now, his blog is more popular than any of his other blogs.

-If your name too long like Gary Vaynerchuk?
+If your name is too long, like Gary Vaynerchuk?
 Shorten it.

 Try to include verbs in your blog name

-Including verbs in blog name acts as a call to action to your readers.
+Including verbs in the blog name acts as a call to action for your readers.
 It’s simply creative and effective.

-The words you use should create the specific image or an imagination in your reader's mind, only then it causes the brand memorability.Like Go, Shout, Jump, Think, Scratch.
+The words you use should create a specific image or imagination in your reader's mind.
+Only then will they remember your brand.

 Know your audience

-Your blog name should be relevant to the audience you are trying to cater for.
+Your blog name should be relevant to the audience you are trying to cater to.
 It should reflect the USP of your blog.

-If you are looking to find name for your blog, then it means you are into a new niche.
+If you're struggling to come up with a name for your blog, it may mean that you're in a new niche.

-If a blog name is working good for other people in your niche, it should work for you too.
+If a blog name is working well for someone else in your niche, it should work for you too.
 Just get some inspiration from your competitors' blog names.

-For example, if you consider fitness, you may consider the below words.
+For example, if your niche is fitness, you may consider the following words.

-You can find the core keywords related to the niche you are working on by Googling for – “niche terms" or "niche terminology".
+To find core keywords related to your niche, try Googling "niche terms" or "niche terminology".

-Once you have the initial set of words, you can either expand it or use the tools I listed below to research the domain names.
+Once you have an initial set of words, you can expand it or use the tools listed below to research domain names.

 Mix ‘n match

-As you can see, I've just entered some beginning and ending words.
-The tool already provided me dozens of available domain name ideas for me to get started.
+As you can see, I've just put in some beginning and ending words.
+This tool has actually given me loads of domain name ideas to get started.

 Untapped reservoir of brandable names